TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormEngine/Rendering/Index.rst

 An upper container does not directly create an instance of a sub node (element or container) and never calls it directly.
-Instead, a node that wants to call a sub node only refers to it by a name, sets this name into the data array as :php:`$data['renderType']` and then gives the data array to the :php:`NodeFactory` which determines an appropriate class name, instantiates and initializes the class, gives it the data array, and class :php:`render()` on it.
+Instead, a node that wants to call a sub node only refers to it by a name, sets this name into the data array as :php:`$data['renderType']` and then gives the data array to the :php:`NodeFactory` which determines an appropriate class name, instantiates and initializes the class, gives it the data array, and calls :php:`render()` on it.

 .. note::